-The Tenants’ Union of NSW (TU) is the state’s peak non-government organisation for tenants.
-It aims to represent the interests of all tenants in New South Wales, including tenants of private rental housing, social housing tenants, boarders and lodgers, and residential park residents.
+The Tenants’ Union of NSW is the state’s peak non-government organisation for tenants.
+It aims to represent the interests of all tenants in NSW, including tenants of private rental housing, social housing tenants, boarders and lodgers, and residential park residents.

-The TU is a community legal centre specialising in residential tenancies law, accredited by the National Association of Community Legal Centres, and a not-for-profit co-operative.
-It supports Tenants Advice and Advocacy Services by providing them with:
+The Tenants' Union is a community legal centre specialising in residential tenancies law, accredited by the National Association of Community Legal Centres, and a not-for-profit co-operative.
+It supports Tenants' Advice and Advocacy Services by providing them with:

 - training in tenancy and consumer law, advocacy, negotiation skills, community education and the Aboriginal and social housing systems

 - legal advice, research and resources